Therapeutic Dungeons & Dragons

 Do I have to sign up for all the sessions?
 And will recordings be sent?

-You can sign up for as many, or as few, of the webinars as you'd like.
+You can sign up for both or just one of the webinars.
 Attend live or watch the recordings whenever it works for you.
 All registrants will receive access to the recordings, which will be available for 30 days.

 Of note: If you are attending the online training live, it is required that you have your video on and are actively participating in order to earn the offered CEs.
 Please do not engage in other activities while in this training including driving, driving through for that coffee fix, or rearranging your closet - this training requires your attention and engagement.
 You will receive an email with the Zoom link and any handouts the day prior to the training.

-Each webinar will provide 1.5 CE Credits (if you attend by watching the on-demand recording this will require successful completion of a post-test).
-A New Hope Therapy Center, our sister organization and partner for trainings and workshops, is an Approved Provider for the Association for Play Therapy (APT) - Approved Provider 20-631 and Maria Laquerre-Diego is an Approved Provider for the NM Counseling and Therapy Practice Board CCE020981
+Each webinar will provide 3 CE Credits (if you attend by watching the on-demand recording this will require successful completion of a post-test).
+A New Hope Therapy Center, our sister organization and partner for trainings and workshops, is an Approved Provider for the Association for Play Therapy (APT) - Approved Provider 20-631; Maria Laquerre-Diego is an Approved Provider for the NM Counseling and Therapy Practice Board CCE020981; and A New Hope Academy has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 7816.
+Programs that do not qualify for NBCC credit are clearly identified.
+A New Hope Academy is solely responsible for all aspects of the programs.